TobiasFP/VDA5050-amr-fleet/README.md

 1. Go to https://localhost:5601 and login as the elastic user from .env
 2. Open the APM section of kibana
 3. create an APM integration with default values and https://localhost
-4. Add a fleet server on you dev machine, use the following command to install:

-sudo ./elastic-agent install --fleet-server-es=https://localhost:9200 --fleet-server-service-token=[new-service-token-from-kibana-frontend] --fleet-server-policy=fleet-server-policy --fleet-server-es-ca=[path_to_this_directory]/assets/certs/es01/es01.crt --certificate-authorities=[path_to_this_directory]/assets/certs/ca/ca.crt --fleet-server-port=8220

-5. enroll the apm agent policy in the fleet server agent
+4. enroll the apm agent policy in the fleet server agent
-6. Go to the apm section and see all the backend and frontend data streamed diretly
+5. Go to the apm section and see all the backend and frontend data streamed diretly

 ## Business model